LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 ![alt_text](add_schema.png "Added Fields")

-> Instead of using the `lr demo` command, you can also view the **LoginRadius Auth Page** by visiting [locahost:3000](http://locahost:3000) and follwing the same workflow as explained earlier.
+> Instead of using the `lr demo` command, you can also view the **LoginRadius Auth Page** by visiting [locahost:3000](http://locahost:3000) and following the same workflow as explained earlier.

 The entire description for these commands can be found in the [LoginRadius CLI Manual](https://www.loginradius.com/open-source/cli/manual).

 ## Contributing to LoginRadius CLI

-The [LoginRadius CLI](https://github.com/LoginRadius/lr-cli/) is opensourced under [LoginRadius Organization](https://github.com/LoginRadius).
-You are welcome to contribute to it, suggest improvements or report bugs by following the contributing guidelines.
+The [LoginRadius CLI](https://github.com/LoginRadius/lr-cli/) is open-sourced under [LoginRadius Organization](https://github.com/LoginRadius).
+You are welcome to contribute to it, suggest improvements, or report bugs by following the contributing guidelines.
 You can also checkout our [open source page](https://www.loginradius.com/open-source/) if you wish to contribute to other opensource projects by LoginRadius.

 ## Your Take

 Using the LoginRadius CLI, you can easily setup authentication for your React applications.
-You can also perfrom certain LoginRadius functionalities and processes efficienlty through the CLI which saves a bunch of time.
-LoginRadius will handle all the authentication related mechanisms so that you can solely concentrate on your application development.
+You can also perform certain LoginRadius functionalities and processes efficiently through the CLI, which saves a bunch of time.
+LoginRadius will handle all the authentication-related mechanisms so that you can solely concentrate on your application development.

 I hope you enjoyed this tutorial and found it to be useful.
 You can provide feedback or suggestions in the comment section below.